GoogleChrome/developer.chrome.com/site/en/docs/handbook/extensions/index.md

 ### Common use cases
 ```

 Header IDs should be short and meaningful.
-Try to use descriptive names that unambiguously identify
+Use descriptive names that unambiguously identify
 the content of the section rather than a [kebab cased][kebab-case] version of the header's text
 value.